JeffTheK/Nowata/README.md

 `(SYMBOL ARGS...)`

-Where `symbol` is either a keyword or function name and `ARGS...` are any number of expressions or Atoms
+AN expression is enclosed in braces, where `SYMBOL` is either a keyword or function name and `ARGS...` are any number of expressions or Atoms

 #### Example